This focus on the professional life is what differentiates it from Facebook, Twitter and other social media platforms.

 Getting tagged and featured by LinkedIn is where the real opportunity to reach a large audience is.
 Just like the Google search algorithm, the LinkedIn tagging algorithm is secret (human editors are involved too).

 The above mentioned engagement actions are also some of the metrics that the team takes into account when determining which posts to included on the homepage, in the Top Posts section or which to feature in one of the channels within Pulse.

-Tell the Pulse team about your great post
+Notify LinkedIn’s Pulse team about your new post

 Create content for busy professionals

 LinkedIn is populated by busy professionals such as executives and entrepreneurs and they want to learn and get better and smarter every day.
 Keep your content focused on professional topics such as career advice, self-improvement and business advice.
 LinkedIn also recommends you focus your content on:

 Important current trends and possible future trends in your industry

 Advice you would give to someone hoping to enter your field